Last Updated on by

-The Pacific Northwest often brings cold and wet weather, making Columbia a trusted source of gear for outdoor winter activities.
+The Pacific Northwest often brings cold temperatures and wet weather, making Columbia a trusted source of gear for outdoor winter activities.
 As the brand developed, so did their technology.
 One example of this technology is Omni Heat and Omni Tech.

 Both have changed the way Columbia can make their jackets more weatherproof and warmer than ever before.
-This technology is no in various types of gear, from gloves to boots but remains most common in outerwear.
+This technology is no in various types of gear, from gloves to winter boots but remains most common in outerwear.

 The Alpine Action is loaded with a lot of cool little features that make this jacket stand apart from the competition.